-What is Commercial Real Estate Yield & How to Calculate It
+What is A Good Rental Yield & How to Calculate It

 Over the long term, commercial property is an asset that has also mostly behaved with the maturity of interest-based investments.
 The asset class’s steady-as-she-goes profile has provided fair stability in portfolios, balanced against rental yields that in the years after the Global Financial Crisis may have been less than mouth-watering.

 And now, as a shortage of available properties in some sectors applies a pincer-like squeeze on the market, sluggish rental yields are beginning to sharpen nicely, thanks to healthy property prices.